onitama/OpenHSP/README.md

 Additional libraries are required when compiling.
 Setup is executed by executing the following command while connected to the network.

-	./pisetup.sh
+	./setup.sh

-The archive contains only the sources and must be compiled by make.
-(If it doesn't compile correctly depending on the version or distribution of Raspbian, you need to fix it.)
+For devices up to RaspberryPi 3, use “pisetup.sh” or try this.

 	make -f makefile.raspbian

 Execute the make command in the directory where the contents of the archive are expanded.
 The necessary tools have been compiled and HSP3 is ready for use.
-* For Raspberry Pi 4, please install with make in the same way as Linux.
+* For Raspberry Pi 4 or later, please install with make in the same way as Linux.
-* Raspberry Pi 4 does not support full-screen execution
+* Raspberry Pi 4 or later does not support full-screen execution

 # Usage